WILLE-DAC/documentation/WILLE by-laws.md

 I. The official URL for the website of the DAO is URL.
 The IPFS hash entrypoint to the website is HASH.

 II.
-The official mail addresses for the DAO are the corresponding addresses of the headquarters if any.
+The official mail addresses for the DAO are the corresponding addresses of the head office.

 <p align="center">
 <b>( article 13-b )</b><br>